 The difference will be that you can exercise, travel, and wake up in the morning while seeing clearly, all without the need for glasses or contact lenses.
 Life will go back to normal very quickly, but it’ll be a better kind of normal than before.

-Back in 2014 OCL surgeon Allon Barsam was selected by Rayner to be the first eye surgeon in the world to use their newest micro incision lens injector.
-It’s a testament to our surgeons that we’re trusted the world over to test and use new technology, and that we’re involved in pushing laser eye surgery to exciting new possibilities.
+In 2018, OCL surgeons, Allon Barsam, Romesh Angunawela and Ali Mearza were voted by their peers as some of the UK’s best lens surgeons following a National survey of eye surgeons by the Daily Mail.
+They are regularly consulted by industry and feature on advisory boards for new technologies.
+It’s a testament to our surgeons that we’re trusted the world over to test and use new technology, and that we’re involved in pushing lens and laser eye surgery to exciting new possibilities.